YoraiLevi/_Template-Starter-kit/submodules/README.md

-Reserved folder used for git submodules.
+# Reserved folder used for git submodules